 Probably the hero of the movie, however, is the eponymous Tumbleweed, a scruffy old nag who turns out to be distinctly fleet of foot.

-Tumbleweed was Audie’s seventh Western for Universal (of a long series of 23 from 1950 to 1966) and he had grown in confidence.
-He does a solid job in it and was beginning to shuck off his baby-faced kid roles.
+Tumbleweed was Audie’s eighth Western for Universal (of a long series of 23 from 1950 to 1966) and he had grown in confidence.
+He does a good job in it and was beginning to shuck off his baby-faced kid roles.
 He appears unshaven with far-from-pristine duds.
-Dyed-in-the-wool Audie fans consider it to be one of his best, and indeed Murphy himself thought it one of his better efforts.
+Dyed-in-the-wool Audie fans (oh, you too?) consider it to be one of his best, and indeed Murphy himself thought it one of his better efforts.

 So do I.